sapcc/limes/docs/operators/config.md

 considered which have all the extra specs noted in this map, with the same values as defined in the configuration file.
 This is particularly useful to filter Ironic flavors, which usually have much larger root disk sizes.

-When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for the respective resources.
+When subcapacity scraping is enabled (as shown above), subcapacities will be scraped for all three resources.
 Each subcapacity corresponds to one Nova hypervisor.
 If the `params.hypervisor_type_pattern` parameter is set, only matching hypervisors will be shown.
 Aggregates with no matching hypervisor will not be considered.
 Subcapacities bear the following attributes: